Hey Snowbirds! We Really Don't Care! Rude Tourists and Locals.

 What I have learned, is that if you see people doing something differently from how you did it, leave it alone, or wait until you understand them better before criticizing anything!

-Wherever you go, there are people that have a different culture, in a different land, in a different climate, etc. that for some reason drove them to evolve "their way" of doing things.
+Wherever you go, there are people that have a different culture, in a different land, in a different climate, etcetera, that for some reason drove them to evolve "their way" of doing certain things.

-It doesn't matter if you are talking about; something as simple as cooking potatoes, or as complex as the design of their houses local people have their own ways of doing things.
+It doesn't matter if you're talking about something as simple as cooking potatoes, or as complex as the design of their houses local people have their own ways of doing things.

-For example, you may visit an area where everyone and their families and local friends might eat more Beets than Potatoes.
+For example, you may visit an area where everyone including their families and local friends who might eat more Beets more often than Potatoes.

-Also, two days drive away you may find that; for some reason, these local people might not eat Beets at all, but may have potatoes or Rice or some other starch as a food staple.
+Also, two days drive away you may find that; for some reason, the local people there might not eat Beets at all, but may have potatoes or Rice or some other starch as a food staple.

-Or, in your travels, you may end up sitting next to someone from an Asian country, who when served a bowl of rice will for instance, grab a pair of chopsticks and holding the bow lright under their chin, will literally shovel the rice into their mouths.
+Or, in your travels, you may end up sitting next to someone from an Asian country, who when served a bowl of rice will grab a pair of chopsticks and holding the bowl right under their chin, they will literally shovel the rice into their mouths.